vimotest/viewmodel-classification/step4_data_extraction/design_constructs/viewmodel_abstractions/model_wrapper/Aggregate_Model.md

 * [Model_shall_provide_Binding_Capabilities.md](Model shall provide Binding-Capabilities)
 * [ViewModel_Only_Expose_Data_Needed_by_View.md](ViewModel Only Expose Data Needed by View)
 * [ViewModel_should_not_Expose_Model_Objects.md](ViewModel should not Expose Model Objects)

+## Used By
+* Book: MVVM Survival Guide for Enterprise Architectures in Silverlight and WPF